 for Hard Rock’s $1 B Acquisition of The Mirage Hotel and Casino

-On December 13, Hard Rock International announced its agreement to acquire the operations of The Mirage Hotel and Casino in Las Vegas for $1.075 billion and enter into a long-term lease agreement with VICI Properties Inc. for the real estate property of The Mirage.
+On December 13, Hard Rock International, owned by HRI parent entity The Seminole Tribe of Florida, announced its agreement to acquire the operations of The Mirage Hotel and Casino in Las Vegas for $1.075 billion and enter into a long-term lease agreement with VICI Properties Inc. for the real estate property of The Mirage.
 A.G.
 Burnett, Greg Giordano and Dennis Gutwald of McDonald Carano served as Special Nevada Gaming Counsel providing the complete range of legal services required to assure compliance with Nevada’s extensive gaming law licensing and regulatory approval procedures.
+McDonald Carano is honored to be part of the Seminole Tribe of Florida’s strategic project.
 While the influential Mirage brand will be going away, Alan Feldman, a distinguished fellow at UNLV’s International Gaming Institute, said to the Las Vegas Review Journal, “Let’s not kid ourselves.
 The Hard Rock is a major international brand and the visual impact of one of the guitar hotels is a very significant addition to the Las Vegas skyline.”

 Hard Rock International’s $1 Billion Acquisition